-The College maintains a Career Services area in the Admissions/Counseling Office for students who desire to secure part-time or full-time employment while attending college, during vacation, or after graduation.
+The College maintains Career Service resources in the Admissions/Counseling Office.
+These are available to students who desire to secure part-time or full-time employment while attending college, during vacation, or after graduation.
 Occupational information on job requirements and opportunities is also provided.
 There is also a Job Placement website for students and employers.
 Students can post their resumes on the website.
 Employers can post job vacancies and review students' resumes.
-The site is found on the DCC website at www.dcc.vccs.edu/jobs.
+The site is found on the DCC homepage at www.dcc.vccs.edu/jobs.